ollyjarvis/jellyfin-letterboxd-watchlist/README.md

 ## Installation

-1. Open the dashboard in Jellyfin, then select `Catalog` and open `Settings` at the top with the `⚙️` button.
+1. Open the dashboard in Jellyfin, then select `Plugins` and open `Manage Repositories` at the top.

 2. Click the `+` button and add the repository URL below, naming it whatever you like and save.